Working together for the future of Britain’s elm population

 Would you like to get involved and help our elms?

-We are in contact with a number of elm enthusiasts both here and around the world.
+We are in contact with elm enthusiasts both here and around the world.
 We’d be happy to meet more to help network news of resistant elms, new elms and to encourage propagation, new plantings and generally help keep the interest in elms alive for future generations.
-Currently we are keen to find someone to help update our elm map and verify reports of healthy mature elms.
-It’s a voluntary role requiring basic IT knowledge.
-If you have this do please get in touch.
+Currently we are raising funds to allow us to build on almost 40 years as champions of the elm.
+If you can help, do please get in touch.